zacbraddy/lolswagfiles9000/README.md

 ```

 5. Execute the install script.
 Hold on to your butt this is going to do a lot and if any of it doesn't work, again, google is a really good listener.

+6. We just did a lot in that terminal you've got open.
+Probably, gonna want to give that a restart and then you should be good to go.
+Would've restarted it myself but I didn't want you to lose all that sweet console output.
+Maybe in future I'll save it as a log so I can do the restart for you too but not going to bother right now.